Find Temporary Staffing Solutions

 - Complete the UTemps Personnel Requisition form and indicate in the Position Information section of the request form that this is a Temp to Perm assignment.

-- UTemps will change the position ID number to “Recruiting Optional” for 60 days.
+- UTemps will change the position ID number to “Recruiting Optional”.

 - UTemps office will select the temporary worker and place him/her in a UTemps assignment.